 Older adults and the elderly face this stigma and social myth that they do not have to learn new skills or experience new things in their lives once they are nearing retirement age or retired.
 Many elderly may feel that there is no use in their job or their lives even if they learn anything new.
 Some also faced difficulties in handling new technology or new skills in their lives.

-There are many good reasons why elderly should continue to learn new skills and knowledge.
+There are many good reasons why the elderly should continue to learn new skills and knowledge.

 - learn new skills for experience

 - fight dementia with learning new skills